rookasrudzianskas/boomx/docs/yaml.md

 ### `cuda`

-Cog automatically picks the correct version of CUDA to install, but this lets you override it for whatever reason.
+BoomX automatically picks the correct version of CUDA to install, but this lets you override it for whatever reason.

 For example: